arkatebi/genomewide-nucleosome-mapping/README.md

 results: output directory where the software writes the output (DAC function values).

 Definition of DAC can be found at Cui F, Cole HA, Clark DJ, Zhurkin VB (2012) Transcriptional activation of yeast genes disrupts intragenic nucleosome phasing, Nucleic Acids Research 40(21).

+### Source Code
+This is an open source project and the source code is publicly available on GitHub through the following URL: https://github.com/arkatebi/genomewide-nucleosome-mapping.
+For questions, please email: Ataur Katebi (arkatebi@gmail.com).